swiftlang/swift-evolution/proposals/0414-region-based-isolation.md

 ```

 In the example above, `x` is in a task isolated region.
 Since
-`nonIsolatedCallee` will execute on the same task as `nonIsolatedCallee`, they
+`nonIsolatedCallee` will execute on the same task as `nonIsolatedCaller`, they
 are in the same isolation domain and a transfer does not occur.
 In contrast,
 `transferToMainActor` is in a different isolation domain so passing `x` to it is
 a transfer resulting in an error.